V-Sekai/manuals/decisions/20241222-wandering-dancer.md

 ## The Benefits

-- **Exploration of Physical Expression:** Explores the use of dance and movement as a primary means of interaction and storytelling.
+Exploration of Physical Expression explores the use of dance and movement as a primary means of interaction and storytelling.

 - **Emotional Depth:** Focuses on creating emotionally resonant experiences through non-verbal communication and nuanced character interactions.
-- **Novel Gameplay Mechanics:** Potentially leads to unique gameplay mechanics centered around dance interpretation, creation, and emotional influence.
+- **Novel Gameplay Mechanics:** Potentially leads to unique gameplay mechanics centred around dance interpretation, creation, and emotional influence.
 - **Dynamic Storytelling with Planning:** Combining LLM-driven narrative with a planner like GTPyhop allows for more complex and engaging storylines.

 ## The Downsides